-At Hands of Health, we believe you should get what you pay for!
-Every minute of our massage sessions are actual "hands on" time.
+At Hands of Health, I believe you should get what you pay for!
+Every minute of my massage sessions are actual "hands on" time.
 A 60 minute massage session receives 60 minutes of massage - not 50 minutes of massage and 10 minutes of down time.

 Types of Massage: